 “Did someone teach the “No Contact Rule” way back when for a situation that made sense at the time… only for everyone after to come along and “parrot” the same advice to their audience? (where it was parroted again and again in turn…)

-Either way, it reminds me that it is smart to question the reason-why behind what we do.
+Either way, it reminds me that it is smart to

 Because CONTEXT is everything.